 When we learned that our guide for the weekend, Craig Fox of the Great Spirit Circle Trail, would be dancing at the event, our enthusiasm only grew!

 What is a First Nations Pow Wow?

-Pow Wows are celebrations full of song and dance.
-Also, they usually feature delicious native foods, beautiful paintings and craft work and amazing furs and instruments.
+Pow wows are celebrations full of song and dance.
+Also, they usually feature delicious indigenous foods, beautiful paintings and craftwork, and amazing furs and instruments.

 The Grand Entry

 The pow wow began with the Grand Entry.
 As visitors, we were called to stand as the registered celebrant’s parade into the Arena from the east.
 Flags, including Canadian, American, Tribal and POW flags, as well as the Eagle staffs of the represented First Nations were presented.
 The flags are usually carried by elders or veterans holding a place of honor within the pow wow.

 Following the Grand Entry, we were made a part of the smudging ritual.
 Smudging involves spreading the smoke from items such as cedar, tobacco, and sage over the bodies of the attendees as a way to purify the aura and cleanse the spirit.